 Performance evaluation of Board and Directors

-b) the Directors had selected such Accounting Policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year 2016-17and of the profit of the Company for that period;
+b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year2020-2021 and of the profit of the Company for that period;

-c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 and withapplicable powers for safeguarding the assets of the Company and for preventing anddetecting fraud and other irregularities; and
+c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-e) The Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively.
+e) the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and

-Your Directors also acknowledge the suggestions received from Statutory AuditorsInternal Auditors Cost Auditors and Comptroller and Auditor General of India and aregrateful for their continued support and cooperation.
+Your Directors also acknowledge the suggestions received from Statutory AuditorsInternal Auditors Cost Auditors Secretarial Auditors and Comptroller and Auditor Generalof India and are grateful for their continued support and cooperation.

 The Board would like to place on record its appreciation to the hard work commitmentand unstinting efforts put in by the employees at all levels throughout the yearespecially in CoVID-19 pandemic situation.
 Board also place on record active support andcooperation received from Employees Trade Union and Officers Association for sustainedimprovements.

 For and on behalf of the Board of Directors